riya-17/FaceRecognition/README.md

 Set the path of the input images in the code and run the following command:
 * **python FaceRecognizer.py**<br><br>

+**How it Works?**
+* Image from which Face needs to be Recognized is to be loaded.
+* The face is detected and cropped.
+* if the face is not Aligned Straight than it is aligned.
+* Landmarks are detected i.e. 68 (x, y)-coordinates that map to facial structures on the face.
+* The Detected Face is encoded i.e. 128-d embeddings of the image are created.
+* The input image[encoding] is passed to k-NN model for classification.
+* k-NN model return the name with the highest votes
+<br><br>
 You will get the following outputs:<br><br>

 * Input Image - Image in which Faces are to be recognized: